8×8 Opens UCaaS Platform, Partner Program to VARs

 Bringing VARs into the partner program comes after 8×8 grew its referral partner program this year to more than 1,000 channel agents.
 The company in October said that in its fiscal second quarter, channel bookings increased 80% year-over-year, growing to represent 59% of all new bookings.

-The Impact: 8×8 offers an array of products and services around Unified Communications-as-a-Service (UCaaS), including video conferencing, chat, and cloud contact center.
-The company sells to enterprises, but small and mid-market businesses – which rely heavily on channel partners – are a key focus.
+The Impact: 8×8 offers an array of products and services around Unified Communications-as-a-Service (UCaaS), including videoconferencing, chat, and cloud contact center.
+The company sells to companies of every size, including enterprises, but small and midmarket businesses – which rely heavily on channel partners – are a key focus.
 In the second quarter, small businesses (those with less than $50 million in revenue) accounted for 58% of 8×8’s annual recurring revenue (ARR), while midsize companies (with revenue between $50 million and $1 billion) made up 26%.

-The Buzz: “8×8 is a channel-first company and we have seen tremendous acceleration this year, with channel bookings growing 80 percent or more in each of the past three quarters.
+The Buzz: “8×8 is a channel-first company, and we have seen tremendous acceleration this year, with channel bookings growing 80 percent or more in each of the past three quarters.
 Now is the right time to add VARs to our partner program.
 They bring critical customer relationships and expertise where together we can ensure that organizations of all sizes can benefit from the award-winning cloud communication solutions in the 8×8 portfolio,” said John DeLozier, senior vice president and global channel chief at 8×8.
-“We’ve invested meaningfully in enabling VARs on our Elev8 Partner Program and can now support all of our channel partners as they convert customers from legacy, on-premises systems to modern cloud solutions.
+“We’ve invested meaningfully in enabling VARs on our Elev8 partner program and can now support all of our channel partners as they convert customers from legacy, on-premises systems to modern cloud solutions.
 We’re committed to providing the resources they need aligned with the business model they want to succeed.”

 “It’s exciting that 8×8 is taking their channel program to the next level by adding the VAR community,” said Kevin Butler, vice president of product and marketing at Vertical Communications, an early adopter of 8×8’s VAR partner program.
 “8×8 enables us to deliver a single-source solution for a complete communication offering, making it easier to scale and help more customers transition to the cloud.”

->8×8 Buys into Communications Platforms
+> 8×8 Buys Into Communications Platforms